sbw70/verification-constraints/labs/nuvl-edge/fleet/five-endpoint/tests/FLEET014_PERSISTENT_SINGLE_USE_ACTUATOR.md

 B34E5A910E8ED91D6E303A1532CC7D8D6DFB72D614767AF7DD93C40732375048
 ```

-A controlled FLEET-014 endpoint derivative was used so the exact same bounded request could be replayed.
+A controlled FLEET-014 endpoint derivative was used so the same bounded request could be presented repeatedly.

 Test derivative: